pywebio/PyWebIO/docs/guide.rst

 Notes
 ^^^^^^^^^^^
+**Deployment in production**

+In your production system, you may want to deploy the web applications with some WSGI/ASGI servers such as uWSGI, Gunicorn, and Uvicorn.
+Since PyWebIO applications store session state in memory of process, when you use HTTP-based sessions (Flask and Django) and spawn multiple workers to handle requests, the request may be dispatched to a process that does not hold the session to which the request belongs.
+So you can only start one worker to handle requests when using Flask or Django backend.

+If you still want to have multiple workers, you need use FaskAPI with Uvicorn or start multiple Tornado/aiohttp processes and add an external load balancer (such as HAProxy or nginx) before them.
+Those backends use the WebSocket protocol to communicate with the browser in PyWebIO, so there is no the issue as described above.

 **Static resources Hosting**

 By default, the front-end of PyWebIO gets required static resources from CDN.
 If you want to deploy PyWebIO applications in an offline environment, you need to host static files by yourself, and set the ``cdn`` parameter of ``webio_view()`` or ``webio_handler()`` to ``False``.